|Nelson House Schedule|

 |* Dependent upon volunteer availability |

-June 27, 1883 Niles Nelson obtained the patent for this homestead.
-The home, which is now in the park, is not the home originally constructed in the late 1800s, but a later Nelson residence, which dates to the early twentieth century.
+On June 27, 1883 Niles Nelson obtained the patent for this homestead.
+The home, which is now located in Old Poway Park, is not the home originally constructed in the late 1800s, but a later Nelson residence, which dates to the early twentieth century.

-The City of Poway acquired the homestead, moved it from Garden Road to Old Poway Park, and in the fall of 1991 the City and the Historical Society agreed to the restoration of this house.
+The City of Poway acquired the Nelson House homestead in 1991, and relocated the homestead from Garden Road to Old Poway Park.
+In the fall of 1991 the City and the Historical Society agreed to the restoration of this house.